 Are you planning a trip to New York City, but not sure which attractions are kid-friendly?
 Don’t worry—the bright lights of the Big Apple appeal to more than just adults.
-The things to do in New York City for kids range from larger-than-life Broadway shows to kid-geared museums.
+The fun things to do in NYC for kids range from larger-than-life Broadway shows to kid-geared museums.
 With this list, you’ll discover all the ways to keep your kids entertained in New York City that’ll keep you smiling too.

 See the Spectacular Sights

 The skyscrapers of the Big Apple don’t just impress adults, kids think they’re pretty cool too.
 Climb to the top of one of New York City’s iconic observation towers or check out the sights from Liberty Island, which boasts views of lower Manhattan.

 Empire State Building: One of the original New York City skyscrapers is also one it’s most popular attractions.
 Book tickets to go at dusk, so your kids can watch the cityscape change from daylight to dusk to dark.

 Top of the Rock: I love Top of the Rock because of its views of the Empire State Building and Central Park.
 I think it’s the most captivating at dark, as the entire city twinkles with light.